christophelh/landing_page_workshop/README.md

 ## Background & Objectives
-A simple challenge to manipulate basic HTML tags and create a profile card with headers, text, lists, and images.
+A simple challenge to create a basic HTML landing page with CSS